Apilav1/EmployeeConnect/README.md

 # EmployeeConnect  (EConnect)

-This android app is developed to bring employees of a company closer by easing the way information are shared, such as contact information and other information related to programming (employee's programming skills, project he is working on, team he has been assigned to, etc.)
+This android app is developed to bring employees of a company closer by easing the way information is shared, such as contact information and other information related to programming (employee's programming skills, the project he is working on, the team he has been assigned to, etc.)

 ## Implementation

- For this app to be flexible, scalable, easily extensible and maintainable, it is implemented in accordance with **Clean architecture** principle. **MVP architectural pattern** is used to model the presentation layer.
+ For this app to be flexible, scalable, easily extensible and maintainable, it is implemented in accordance with the **Clean architecture** principle. **MVP architectural pattern** is used to model the presentation layer.

 Implementation of this app and methods that I used are highly influenced by **Google's and Jetbrains most recommended book**, ["Kotlin for Android Developers 6th edition"](https://antonioleiva.com/kotlin-android-developers-book/) by **Antonio Leiva** and some of his blogs* and other relevant blogs*.